 This supernatural film was the third horror-fest work of director Dario Argento's "Three Mothers" trilogy.
 It was preceded by:

 The film depicted, in 21st century Rome, a violent confrontation with the last surviving and cruel "Mother" known as Mater Lachrymarum (Moran Atias) - a member of a trio of ancient malevolent black witches known as the 'Three Mothers.'

-After the building shook, she was suddenly assaulted, and her teeth were bashed out with a metal pestle.
-Her belly was disemboweled with the dagger (causing her intestines to spill onto the floor), her neck was strangled by her own ropy innards, and then she was consumed by the crazed demons and an encouraging, evil screaming pet monkey.
+After the building shook, the assistant curator was suddenly assaulted, and her teeth were bashed out with a metal pestle.
+Her belly was disemboweled with the dagger (causing her intestines to spill onto the floor), her neck was strangled by her own ropy innards, and then she was consumed by three, shadowy, crazed demonic agents and an encouraging, evil screaming pet monkey.